Scott Fry: Naval career

 Fry attended public schools in Dallas, Pennsylvania, and entered the United States Naval Academy in Annapolis, Maryland, in 1967.
 Upon graduation, Fry was commissioned as a naval officer in June 1971.
 His initial assignment, beginning July 1971, was aboard the McCloy (FF-1038) as Communications Officer, where he served until September 1973.
 He next served as executive officer aboard the Grand Rapids (PG-98), homeported in Naples, Italy, from January 1974 to December 1975.

 After additional training, he served as operations officer aboard the Julius A. Furer (FFG-6) from October 1976, until August 1978.
 From August 1978, to March 1980, he served on the staff of commander, Destroyer Squadron Four in Charleston, South Carolina.
 From March, 1980, to March, 1983, Fry was assigned to the Bureau of Naval Personnel, serving as Cruiser/Destroyer Atlantic Fleet Placement Officer and Assistant Surface Captain Detailer.
 From August 1983, until July 1985 he returned to serve aboard the McCloy as commanding officer.
 From August, 1985, to May 1986, he served as the Third Battalion Officer, stationed at the United States Naval Academy, in Annapolis, Maryland, then served as executive assistant to the superintendent of the academy, until September, 1988.

 From October 7, 1988 until November 2, 1990, Fry was the commander on board the Conolly (DD-979), after which he served as an executive assistant to the Assistant Secretary of the Navy in Washington, D.C. until June, 1992.
 From July, 1992, through September, 1993, he was the Commander of Destroyer Squadron 32.
 By October 1993, Fry returned to Naples, becoming the executive assistant to the Commander in Chief, U.S. Naval Forces Europe/Allied Forces Southern Europe.

 Flag rank

 In April, 1994, he returned to Washington, D.C., as executive assistant to the Chief of Naval Operations.
 From June, 1995 to July, 1997, he served as deputy director for strategy and policy, as a joint staff officer.

 In August, 1997, Fry returned to sea as commander of Cruiser-Destroyer Group 8, Dwight D. Eisenhower Battle Group, leading a Mediterranean/Persian Gulf deployment from June 1998 until that November, when he became director for operations, Joint Staff.

 Fry's final assignment, as commander of Naval Striking and Support Forces Southern Europe, began in October, 2001, shortly after the September 11, 2001 attacks.
 He retired from active duty in 2003.

-He is married, and he and his wife have three daughters, three grandsons, and two granddaughters.
+He is married, and he and his wife have three daughters, five grandsons, and two granddaughters.